 CEC is reorganized under the leadership of Dr. Michael Brainerd and renamed Citizen Exchange Council.

-CEC continues its program despite Intourist policy.
-After the boycotted Olympics in Moscow, interest in travel to the USSR revives and CEC carries out a tour to Siberia and Mongolia for 30 people.
+CEC continues its program despite the Intourist policy.
+After the boycotted Olympics in Moscow, interest in travel to the USSR revives, and CEC carries out a tour to Siberia and Mongolia for 30 people.

 Yale University students approach CEC with a proposal for exchanges with Moscow University.

 CEC conducts a tour of Russia and the Caucasus for 93 members of the faculty and staff of Phillips Andover Academy.

 Space Bridges and mosh pits during the first years of the "perestroika" and "glasnost"

 In 1986, The Yale-Moscow University exchange becomes a model for the University Pairing Program, working with Soviet Ministry of Higher Education to create the first direct undergraduate student exchange between US and Russian universities.
 CEC’s board discusses altering one of the organizations central positions: to have minimal contact with the US government, in order to be seen in the USSR as a truly non-governmental organization.